JustinLzc/JustinLzc/README.md

 __About Me__ :man_technologist:

-I'm a current MSc Artificial Intelligence student from the University of Leeds.
+I'm a current Postgraduate Artificial Intelligence student from the University of Leeds.
 I have a strong interest in leveraging data to build machine learning models and AI applications.

 My journey into tech started with self-directed learning in programming and data science.
 This led me to pursue graduate studies to deepen my skills.
 I'm motivated by tackling challenges through a combination of creativity and analytical thinking.